Mutaz Barsham: 2013

 He started with two "smaller" competitions in Sweden, jumping 2.30 on 13 January, and then an (early) world-leading 2.33 (7' 7 3/4") in Växjö on 20 January.
-He then competed in the invitation-only Moravia High Jump Tour, finishing 2nd (on misses) behind Olympic champion Ivan Ukhov as both jumped 2.30 in Hustopece on 26 January.
+He then competed in the invitation-only Moravia High Jump Tour, finishing 2nd (on misses) behind Olympic champion Ivan Ukhov as both jumped 2.30 in Hustopeče on 26 January.
 Then Barsham won the second leg at Trinec on 29 January, tying the meet the record of 2.34.
 On 3 February, he won the Russian Winter Games in Moscow with yet another world-leading jump of 2.37 – which also tied his Asian indoor record from 2012 – ending that competition with a narrow miss at 2.40.
-He then flew to the Europa SC High Jump competition in Banska Bystrica, Slovak Republic, where his aching back restricted his jumps.
+He then flew to the Europa SC High Jump competition in Banská Bystrica, Slovakia, where his aching back restricted his jumps.
 In one of the strongest fields of the year, five jumpers cleared 2.30.
 Barsham began at 2.15, next cleared 2.30, then passed until 2.36 where his 3rd attempt clearance (only his fifth jump overall) gave him the win.

 Barsham's indoor season ended on 6 February as he did not want to risk further injury, hoping to be able to thrill his hometown fans when the IAAF's Diamond League opens 2013's outdoor season in Doha on 10 May.

 Mutaz started his outdoor season on 10 April 2013 with an "appearance" at the GCC Athletics Championships held at Doha's Khalifa International Stadium.
 He took only two jumps, casually running in from almost half the distance of his usual approach to clear 2.19 meters with his first attempt and then improving to 2.25 with his second.
 Having clinched the win, he quit to avoid hurting his back.
 His younger brother Muamer took second place with a jump of 2.16.

 At the Prefontaine Classic Diamond League Meet in Eugene, Oregon (1 June 2013), Barsham won, being one of 3 men to clear 2.36 (7'8 3/4"), a new meet record.
 Barsham was in the lead with no misses.
 After everyone missed their attempts at 2.39, Barsham, jumping last, saved his final (third) attempt for one try at new personal best of 2.40 (7' 10") and made it.
 He became the 8th man in history to have cleared 2.40 outdoors, and the first since 2000.
 His best result in 2013 was a silver medal at the 2013 IAAF World Championships in Athletics in Moscow, Russia.